njaurigue/cse15l-lab-reports/lab-report-5-week-10.md

 Therefore, our personal implementation has the correct output for this test file.
 We'll take a look at the provided implementation again to see potential fixes for the false output.

 When examining the first line of `201.md`, it's clear to see that "baz" should not be included as a link, because it includes text between the closing bracket and opening parentheses.
-As such, we should add code to the provided implementation that ensures the indicies of these punctuation marks are adjacent to one another, similar to our own implementation as pictured below.
+As such, we should add code to the provided implementation that ensures the indices of these punctuation marks are adjacent to one another, similar to our own implementation as pictured below.

 ![lab5-fix2.png](images/lab5-fix2.png)